-Note 2 (K3S): The user's selected attenuation level is saved per-band.
-Normally the user sets this using MAIN:ATTEN, or via a long hold of the ATT switch function, which is a shortcut into this menu entry.
-A host application can directly set the per-band attenuation value using RA, without going into MAIN:ATTEN.
+Note 2 (K3S only): The user's desired main receiver attenuator ON level is saved per-band (5, 10, or 15 dB).
+Normally the user sets this using menu entry MAIN:ATTEN (a long hold of the ATT switch function is a shortcut into this menu entry).
+A host application can directly set this per-band attenuator ON value using RA, while simultaneously turn the attenuator on, without going into MAIN:ATTEN.
+Only nonzero values (RA05/10/15) will update the menu parameter.
+RA00 turns the attenuator off without updating the menu parameter.